- About Przyborski Productions

 He considers an ad agency’s storyboard as the bare minimum a client should expect.
 “If all an agency wants is to have their board shot frame by frame, they don’t need a director… They should just hire a cameraman and have him or her throw a crew together.
 A director should bring fresh ideas and innovative production concepts and solutions to a project.”

 Glenn Przyborski is an experienced, multi-engine, instrument pilot who resides in Pittsburgh with his wife Carol.
-Their son, John is a graduate of Allegheny College and works as a senior multimedia producer at Carnegie Mellon University.
-Daughter, Lisa graduated from Ohio University and is a facilities coordinator at WQED Multimedia.
+Their son, John is a graduate of Allegheny College and Carnegie Mellon University.
+Daughter, Lisa graduated from Ohio University.
 Glenn’s other interests include skiing, bicycling and still photography.
-You can email Glenn at firstname.lastname@example.org or use this QR code V-Card to easily add Glenn to your smart phone.
+You can email Glenn at email@example.com or use this QR code V-Card to easily add Glenn to your smart phone.